 And so, without further ado, a summary of the plan, key activities, investments, and measurable outcomes.
 We Also note how each phase is a foundation for the next and how they are all interrelated, with the final phase evolving into a self-sustaining system in which the “yield is unlimited.”

 Overall Plan: A summary of Phases 1-4, Inputs, and Outcomes.
-This graphic outlines the prerequisites before each implementation stage can take place (logic counts and so do measureable results!)
+This graphic outlines the prerequisites before each implementation stage can take place (logic counts and so do measurable results!)

 Yearly Summary: Key activities and how they relate to goals